Logo

 Security Researchers & Threat Intelligence

 SSL certificates are goldmines for OSINT.
 The Subject Alternative Names (SAN) field often lists multiple domains covered by a single certificate - revealing related infrastructure operated by the same entity.
 Threat actors frequently reuse certificates or CAs across campaigns, making certificate pivoting (finding all domains sharing a certificate or a specific issuer) one of the most effective threat intelligence techniques.
-Combine with WHOIS Lookup to cross-reference registrant data with certificate data.
+Combine with the WHOIS Lookup to cross-reference registrant data with certificate data.

 Certificate Transparency Monitoring